Just5KY/homey/README.md

 ### Optional
 * portainer (docker integration)
 ## Project setup & configuration
-*If using private or location-based APIs: fill out `secretKeys.example.py` with your private information, then rename to `secretKeys.py`*
+Fill out `secretKeys.example.py` with your private information, then rename to `secretKeys.py`

+If integrating with portainer, ensure port 9000 is reachable (or mapped 9000:9000 if running portainer via docker)

 `pip install flask flask-cors`